brendanhoran/cangjians.github.io/contribute.md

 Finally, you need to tag the commit from which you made the release:

 ```
-$ git tag vX.Y.Z
+$ git tag vMAJOR.MINOR
-$ git push origin vX.Y.Z
+$ git push origin vMAJOR.MINOR
 ```

-Of course, replace `vX.Y.Z` by the actual version of this new release.
+Of course, replace `vMAJOR.MINOR` by the actual version of this new release.